Skip to Content

 Yorke’s Folly & Guise Cliff: One of the Best Walks in Pateley Bridge

-The Yorke’s Folly and Guise Cliff route is one of the most brilliant walks in Pateley Bridge in the Yorkshire Dales.
+The Yorke’s Folly and Guise Cliff route is one of the most brilliant walks in Pateley Bridge in the Nidderdale AONB in the Yorkshire Dales.
 Starting alongside the quaint River Nidd, you’ll then climb up through ancient woodlands to reach Guise Cliff in Heyshaw Moor.
 Along the way, you’ll enjoy marvellous views of the surrounding Yorkshire countryside.
 After exploring Guise Cliff, you’ll then return to Pateley Bridge via Yorke’s Folly, which is a fascinating set of stone pillars.

 In this guide, we’re going to tell you everything you need to know about the Yorke’s Folly and Guise Cliff walk – one of the best walks in Pateley Bridge, Yorkshire.
 After describing the highlights of the walk, we’ll discuss how to get to Pateley Bridge.
 We’ll then look at where to eat, places to stay and things to do in Pateley Bridge.